Explore the Agenda

 9:00 am Investigating Preclinical Safety Assessments of Dual AND-Gated TCEs with AMG 305

-- Enhancing translational predictability – Explore how humanized mouse systems can capture key pharmacodynamic changes, immune activation patterns, and tumor microenvironment dynamics to better forecast T-cell engager efficacy in patients
+• Enhancing translational predictability – Explore how humanized mouse models can capture key pharmacodynamic changes, immune activation patterns, and tumor microenvironment dynamics to better forecast T cell engager efficacy in patients

 10:00 am Morning Break